This Stock Market Bull Does Not Believe In 'Peak Stimulus'

 On the other hand, both the ECB and the BOJ announced significant electronic money creation/quantitative easing experiments in the first few months of 2016.
 What's more, the Federal Reserve telegraphed that it favored raising overnight lending rates only once, as opposed to its original plan for four hikes.
 Outside of a few election fears, the S&P 500 has hardly looked back.

-I underestimated the global impact of the European Central Bank (ECB), the Bank of England (BOE), the Swiss National Bank (SNB) and the Bank of Japan (BOJ).
+I underestimated the global impact of the European Central Bank (ECB), the Bank of England (BOE), the Swiss National Bank (SNB), and the Bank of Japan (BOJ).
 As seen in the chart below, central bank asset purchases actually accelerated in the first quarter of 2016 through May of 2017, providing the desired support for stock prices and stopping bearish price depreciation (2/2016) in its tracks.

 A buying opportunity with cash may have been missed, yet a 50/25/25 allocation did not significantly underperform 70/30.
-The difference between the allocations has only been 4% since mid-December of 2014 when one employs index fund proxies like Vanguard Total Stock Market (NYSEARCA:VTI), iShares Corporate Bond (NYSEARCA:LQD) and Guggenheim Enhanced Short Duration (NYSEARCA:GSY).
+The difference between the allocations has only been 4% since mid-December of 2014 when one employs index fund proxies like Vanguard Total Stock Market (NYSEARCA:VTI), iShares Corporate Bond (NYSEARCA:LQD), and Guggenheim Enhanced Short Duration (NYSEARCA:GSY).
 Risk-adjusted performance returns are quite similar.

 Going forward, investors still need to weigh the upside potential for reward against the real risk of financial loss.
 Is it probable that we have already witnessed a stimulus peak?
 And if so, what does that mean for severely overvalued stocks?